dinosaure/blogger/articles/dependent_java.md

-Some people will tell me that **dependent types**, **type classes** and **type families** already exist in programming terminology but as mentioned previously **let's be honnest, who in real life wants to program using obscure Greek words?**
+Some people will tell me that **dependent types**, **type classes** and **type families** already exist in programming terminology but as mentioned previously **let's be honest, who in real life wants to program using obscure Greek words?**

 I hope you enjoyed reading this, and see you soon for new articles!